kaiomurz/Retail-ETL-ELT-pipeline/README.md

 # Retail transaction processing pipeline.

-An ETL and ELT pipeline that receives emulated transaction data from a chain of retail stores and applies bacth and stream processessing in order to populate a data warehouse and provide quick metrics for real-time monitoring respectively.
+An ETL and ELT pipeline that receives emulated transaction data from a chain of retail stores and applies batch and stream processessing in order to populate a data warehouse and provide quick metrics for real-time monitoring respectively.

 ![Pipeline](retail_data_pipeline.png)